lexis-project/lexis-backend-services-userorg-service/README.md

-# LEXIS PORTAL - UserOrg Service
+# lexis-backend-services-userorg-service

-The UserOrg service manages the creation, deletion, listing, and update of the following data related to LEXIS:
+The UserOrg service behind the LEXIS PORTAL manages the creation, deletion, listing, and update of the following data related to LEXIS:
 - Users
 - Organizations
 - Projects
 - HPCResources

+## Acknowledgement
+This code repository is a result / contains results of the LEXIS project.
+The project has received funding from the European Union’s Horizon 2020 Research and Innovation programme (2014-2020) under grant agreement No. 825532.

 ## Capabilities